kljohnson4good/Blog/content/post/2022-09-05-how-to-create-a-meaningful-career-development-plan/index.md

 **Use the worksheet to identify your top 3-5 passions**.

 Passions are things you like doing, have an affinity to do and would probably even do them for free.
 It's helpful to think about where you spend the bulk of your time or thoughts when they are NOT chores (things you don't simply feel obligated to do) or physical restoration (i.e. sleep).
 For me, passions are the things I stay up to midnight for despite being sleepy.
-I wake up thinking about them night, and can't wait to get out of the bed in the morning to do.  <span style="background-color: Beige"><font size="4" color="Black">Passion projects create energy in my life</span>.
+I wake up thinking about them at night, and can't wait to get out of bed in the morning to do them.  <span style="background-color: Beige"><font size="4" color="Black">Passion projects create energy</span> in my life.

 * List experiences you've had which gave you energy or made you feel excited
 * What do you do for fun in your "me time"?

-### Attribution:

-* Photo by Hassan OUAJBIR: https://www.pexels.com/photo/woman-sitting-while-showing-heart-sign-hands-1535288/

 <a href="#" class="page3">Go To The Next Step</a>